lbo462/course-notes/arm/arm.md

 The DTCH is the channel where all your data goes though.

 On the other side, the DCCH is the channel where controls trafic goes though.
 It gives informations about the buffer state (on the RAN side), the channel quality (of the downlink seen by the UE) and the quality of the other channels on the neighbor cells (see the [territory division section](#territory-division)).
+With this information, the BSC knows how much blocks are required for the data it need to transmit and can adapt the modulation.

+> When the channel quality is low, the BSC changes the modulation with more redundancy

 > Even though the UE detects that it would have a better quality with its neighbor, it is no decision of it to change its connection.
 > The RAN is the only entity that can make that kind of choice.